Sati Sadhani

-Sati Sadhani was a 16th-century legendary queen of the Chutia dynasty.
-In the Ahom Buranjis, the lead queen of the Chutias in 1524 was called Nang Lung or Bor Konwari.
-Sati Sadhani as a character might be based upon Nang Lung.
+Sati Sadhani was a 16th-century queen of the Chutia dynasty and daughter of King Dhirnarayan.
+According to the Chutiar Rajar Vamsavali, she was married to Nityapal, the last Chutia king.
+In the Ahom Buranjis, the chief queen of the Chutias during the Ahom conquest of Sadiya in 1524 is referred to as Nang Lung or Bor Konwari, who is generally identified with Sadhani.